Home Contents Index Member Center Download Collect! Users Help

 Top of page.

-Letters And Templates From Other Programs
+Letters Templates From Pure Text Editors

-3. Open your .RPT file in Notepad or Ultra Edit.
-At the top of the file you will see several lines of information that Collect! uses internally for printing. ***DO NOT alter those lines.*** Locate the line that says "Start Here" This is where you will put your information from your existing letter.
+3. Open your .rpt template in Notepad or UltraEdit (or the pure text editor of your choice).
+At the top of the file you will see several lines of information that Collect! uses internally for printing.

-6. Open this .TXT file in a new Notepad window or in Ultra Edit.
+6. Open this .txt file in a "new" Notepad or UltraEdit window.

 8. You can shorten lines if necessary or add/remove sentences as needed.